-The Sint Eustatius National Marine Park encircles the entire island and extends up to 2 miles offshore.
-Created in 1966, the park covers 6,800 acres and protects a variety of habitats including pristine, biologically-diverse coral reef, seagrass beds, sandy seabed and open ocean communities.
+The Sint Eustatius National Marine Park encircles the Caribbean island and extends up to 3 km offshore.
+The Park protects habitats, including pristine, biologically-diverse coral reefs, seagrass beds, sandy seabed, and open ocean communities.

 The Sint Eustatius National Marine Park is one of the top five sites in the Caribbean for healthy coral and fish populations.
-In some parts of the park, coral cover reaches 50%, including some strands of rare black coral.
+In some parts of the Park, coral cover reaches 50%, including some strands of rare black coral.

-The park also lies on the seasonal migration route of Humpback Whales (Megaptera novaeangliae), which can be spotted around Sint Eustatius from January to April.
+The Park also lies on the seasonal migration route of Humpback Whales (Megaptera novaeangliae), which can be spotted around Sint Eustatius from January to April.

-Snorkeling is also popular in the park.
-In Oranje Bay, snorkelers can see cannons, anchors, submerged sea walls, crumbling warehouses and the remains of old piers.
+Snorkeling is also popular in the Park.
+In Oranje Bay, snorkelers can see cannons, anchors, submerged sea walls, crumbling warehouses, and the remains of old piers.